walkabilly/biosignal_data_ai4ph/data_break_2.md

 We can generate a confusion matrix by using the `conf_mat()` function by supplying the data frame (`rf_auc_fit`), the truth column `activity` and predicted class `.pred_class` in the estimate attribute.

-A confusion matrix is sort of a 2x2 table with the true values on one side and predicted values in another column.
-If we look on the diagonal we see when the model correctly predicts the values `yes/no` and off diagonal is when the model does not predict the correct value.
+A confusion matrix is sort of a 2x2 (or n*n table for multiclass problems) table with the true values on one side and predicted values in another column.
+If we look on the diagonal we see when the model correctly predicts the values `activity` and off diagonal is when the model does not predict the correct value.

 Here is the confusion matrix for one fold.